patrickbucher/learning-clojure/getting-clojure.md

     (def total-staff (ref 0))

-Second, `alter` is used instread of `swap!`.
+Second, `alter` is used instead of `swap!`.
 And, third, all the updates belonging to the same transaction are grouped together using `dosync`:

     (defn hire! [employee]